 It shouldn't have been this hard.
 I should have just swallowed, reached out, and pushed the door open.

 Instead I sighed shakily, turned a half-step to face Uriel, and asked, "This is really it, huh?
 No more second-chances, no more convenient archangels whispering into ears and altering the circumstances, just the one-way trip forward."

-I expected him to nod in his vaguely warm fashion and gesture me onward or back to his side proper, as if he were saying get on with it or stick around, son, but Uriel did not do either of these things.
-He lowered his head to one shoulder, as if listening to an unseen speaker, and smiled.
+I expected him to nod in his vaguely warm fashion and gesture me onward or else back to his side proper, as if to say get on with it or stick around, son, but Uriel did not take either of these actions.
+He lowered his head to his left shoulder, as if listening to an unseen speaker, and smiled.
 I stood and waited.
 After several particularly long seconds he looked up at me again.